tchleung/tomayto_tomahto/README.md

 | Taiwan | 48968 | 21249 |
 | China | 16898 | 2571 |

 Volunteers who recorded their voice could also submit their age, gender, accent.
-Unfortunately, some of the metadata were missing. <br/>
+Unfortunately, some of the metadata were missing.
 I was mostly concerned with gender balance, because I wanted the model to have an equal opportunity to learn from both male and female voices.
 The Taiwanese set has a good mix of men and women.
 In contrast, there were many more audio clips recorded by Chinese men than women.

 | Class | Male | Female |
 |--------|-----------|-----------|
 | Taiwan | 22091 | 14367 |
 | China | 10962 | 1851 |

-Hence, I decided to curate my own balanced dataset.
+Due to the imbalance, I decided to curate a more balanced dataset.
 I randomly selected 1851 male and 1851 female audio clips from the validated pool of both Taiwan and China, then split them into train, test and hold-out set with a 8:1:1 ratio.

 # **Constructing a CNN**
 ## **Pre-processing**